greenorbitspace/handbook/userguide/content/en/docs/adding-content/taxonomy.md

 ---
 title: Taxonomy Support
 weight: 10
-tags: [Tagging, Structuring Content, Labelling]
+tags:
+- Tagging
+- Structuring Content
+- Labelling
-categories: [Taxonomies]
+categories:
+- Taxonomies
-description: >
+description: |
   Structure the content using taxonomies like tags, categories, labels. cSpell:ignore: taxo
+type: docs
+date: '2025-06-12T01:05:53+01:00'
+linkTitle: Taxonomy Support
+aliases:
+- /docs/taxonomy/
 ---

 Docsy supports Hugo [taxonomies] in its docs and blog section.
 You can see the